-The mission of the Motor Development Lab is to investigate the development of motor control and coordination in infants and young children with and without disabilities as well as the impact of physical therapy treatment on motor development.
+The mission of the Motor Development Lab is to investigate the development of motor control and coordination in infants and young children with and without disabilities as well as the impact of physical therapy treatment on motor and cognitive development.
 The laboratory is located in the VCU Department of Physical Therapy and encompasses 300 square feet dedicated to the assessment of infants and children.
 The Motor Development Lab includes equipment and space for biomechanical, behavioral and clinical research assessments.

 - Video processing and behavioral coding computers

 - Motion Monitor System: for recording, synchronizing and analyzing data.